rmarabini/player_info_from_fide_database/README.md

 ### FIDE Ratings Download and Storage Script

-To download and store the FIDE ratings data in a local SQLite database:
+To download and store the FIDE ratings data in a local file:

 ```
 python fide_download.py
 ```

-This script will download the latest ratings data, process it, and store it in an SQLite database named fide_ratings.db.

 ### Query FIDE Records and Output to CSV